barumau/pandunia/eng/pandunia-eng.md

 be gamo - feel
 be gas - gasify (vaporize)
 be gau - rise (go up)
-be gau darja - level up (graduate)
+be gau gradu - level up (graduate)
 be gene - be born
 be ging - align (go along)
 be halte - stop (halt)